vtex-apps/return-app/docs/README.md

 ## Known issues

-- When a store has a process to create return invoices ([invoice type input](https://developers.vtex.com/vtex-rest-api/reference/invoicenotification)) outside the return app, the app will consider those items and they will not be able to be returned via the app.
-However when an item is already committed in a return request and an invoice is created considering that item with a invoice number different than the return request id, there will be more processed items to return then invoices items - It can be seen using the query `orderToReturnSummary` on GraphQL.
+- When a store has a process to create return invoices ([invoice type input](https://developers.vtex.com/vtex-rest-api/reference/invoicenotification)) outside the return app, the app will consider those items, and they will not be able to be returned via the app.
+However, when an item is already committed in a return request and an invoice is created considering that item with an invoice number different than the return request ID, there will be more processed items to return than invoice items.
+It can be seen via the GraphQL query `orderToReturnSummary`.

-- When installing the app in a workspace - or creating a new one - the app will not behavior as expected.
-This is due to the masterdata builder not creating a schema for that workspace automatically.
+- When installing the app in a workspace - or creating a new one - the app will not behave as expected.
+This is because the Master Data Builder does not automatically create a schema for that workspace.
 To fix that, one can just link the app in the workspace using the toolbelt.
-Doing so, there will be a new masterdata schema related to that workspace and the app should work fine.
+Doing so will create a new Master Data schema for that workspace, and the app should work fine.

     ### Workaround

-    To avoid the issue with the Masterdata builder when installing a new version of the APP in the master environment follow these steps:
+    To avoid the issue with the Masterdata builder when installing a new version of the APP in the master environment, follow these steps:

-    1. Create a PROD WS within the account you will install the APP.
+    1. Create a PROD WS within the account where you will install the APP.
     2. Install the new version of the APP in this PROD workspace: `vtex install vtex.return-app@3.x.x`
     3. Create a DEV WS, and link the APP latest version to the workspace: `vtex link`
     4. Check if the documents are on the listing page of the PROD WS. `/admin/returns/requests/`